Mellanox/rshim-user-space/README.md

   FreeBSD:

-  Require 12.0+ with packages gmake, libepoll-shim, libpciaccess, libpci.
+  Require FreeBSD 12.0+ with packages autoconf, automake, gmake, libepoll-shim, libpciaccess, libpci.

-  Run gmake -f Makefile.freebsd to build it.
+  Follow the same steps as build in Linux, or use 'gmake -f Makefile.freebsd' to build it.

 *) Usage